-Since there were no more questions from the participants and the one-hour webinar was nearing ending, Heather asked Ross for his final thoughts regarding asset management.
+Since there were no more questions from the participants and the one-hour webinar was nearing the end, Heather asked Ross for his final thoughts regarding asset management.

 I’m just thinking about that simple asset management diagram while you were discussing.
 So this was the diagram that I used last June and it’s quite topical around the place.